 Capita Spring Break Powder 161 Tree Hunter 2019 - 2017 Review by The Good Ride

 The Capita Spring Break Powder 161 Tree Hunter line is exceptionally different from almost any other powder board we tried.
-Our review is for the Tree Hunter 161, the Powder Glider 158 and the older discontinued Powder Pill 158.
-All have lot’s of differences but all have that same uniquely thick, super-floaty feel, unlike any other board we tried.
+Our review is for the Tree Hunter 161 and the older discontinued Powder Pill 158.
+They have lot’s of differences but all have that same uniquely thick, super-floaty feel, unlike any other board we tried.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.